tlacy1000/all-the-news/README.md

 ## Features
 List of features ready and TODOs for future development
-* Ability to save articles for later reading
+* Feature: Ability to save articles for later reading
-* Ability to add a note onto the article
+* To do: Ability to add a note onto the article
 ​
 ## Status
 Project is: Finished